eliperelman/react-fout-stager/README.md

 - Use `yarn build` to generate the compiled component for publishing to npm.

 Feel free to open an issue, submit a pull request, or contribute however you would like.
-Understand that this documentation is still a work in progress, so file an issue or submit a PR to ask questions or make improvements.
+Understand that this documentation is always a work in progress, so file an issue or submit a PR to ask questions or make improvements.
 Thanks!